 Short on time?
 For the key points on setting deadlines, stick to the bold text and the conclusion.

 Deadlines are an undeniable part of our lives.
 Often, they are imposed on us.
-However, that doesn’t mean you can’t create your own deadlines.
+That doesn’t mean you can’t create your own deadlines.
 Whether you’re a university student, investment banker or freelancer, knowing how to set realistic deadlines is an important skill.

 Take in mind that people often underestimate the time it takes to complete something.
 From decades of experience at his successful asset management company, Bridgewater Associates, founder Ray Dalio has learned that projects take about 1,5 times the expected duration.

 Read on to discover why.
-Along the way, you will also get better at setting deadlines for yourself.
+Along the way, you will also learn how to set deadlines for yourself.